talaia-labs/python-teos/DEPENDENCIES.md

 ### Installing the Dependencies

-`python3` ca be downloaded from the [Python official website](https://www.python.org/downloads/) or installed using a package manager, depending on your distribution.
+`python3` can be downloaded from the [Python official website](https://www.python.org/downloads/) or installed using a package manager, depending on your distribution.
 Examples for both UNIX-like and OSX systems are provided.

 #### Ubuntu